 - Brassicas grow best when planted with bush beans, beets, dill, onions, potatoes, marigolds, and nasturtiums but do not like growing near strawberries, tomatoes, peppers, or eggplant.

 - Carrots are good neighbors when planted near beans, letuce, onions, and peas.
-Tomatoes can stunt their growth and they don’t like growing near potatoes, brassicas, or dill.
+They don’t like growing near potatoes, brassicas, or dill.

 - Cucumbers grow well with beans, peas, corn, lettuce, onions, marigolds, sunflowers, and nasturtiums, but they should not be grown near potatoes.
 Planting radishes in each cucumber hill is said to repel or at least confuse cucumber beetles and they are also good for repelling flea beetles.
 Let the radishes flower to attract beneficial insects.